SaumyaDiwan-bmi/HW-11-Homework-BMI-/README.md

 | **ROC AUC**          | 0.62262                          | 0.61276                          |
 | **Confusion Matrix** | [[5885, 4193],<br> [4072, 5850]] | [[5758, 4242],<br> [4141, 5859]] |

 Here only a marginal drop in performance (in all metrics) was noted.
 Further on different Male: Female ratios (0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9) were tested (Results in the following table).
-The strategy followed here was that to keep the test set unchanged to prevent data leakge and just subsampling the train dataset with different ratios for M:F. Also we used stratification while the initial split the test set is balanced so we can note the change in performance when training set is skewed
+The strategy followed here was that to keep the test set unchanged to prevent data leakge and just subsampling the train dataset with different ratios for M:F. Also we used stratification while the initial split the test set is balanced so we can note the change in performance when training set is skewed.
+The ROC curves can be found here ([https://github.com/SaumyaDiwan-bmi/HW-11-Homework-BMI-/blob/main/ROC%20Curves%20for%20different%20ratios.png]).

 |   Male-Female Ratio |   Accuracy |   F1 score |     AUC |
 |--------------------:|-----------:|-----------:|--------:|